 - Controllability.
 The user is able to maintain the focus of a goal over the whole course of the interaction process. - Self-descriptiveness.
 The interaction should be immediately comprehensible.
 Feedback to the user is impressible to archive this goal. - Conformity with user expectations.
 The interfaces should be designed according the user's education, experience, knowledge, etc. - Error tolerance. - Suitable for the task. - Suitability for individualization.
 The interaction should be modifiable according the user's needs and skills. - Suitability for learning.
 The interaction provides guidance and support to the user during the learning phase.

-By integrating these principles into the four activities of Figure 19, the designers should be able to define intuitive user interfaces for the Co-Living services.
-The future version of this document will provide concrete guidelines for the Co-Living graphical UI and sound interface prototypes for user interactions, based on the "good practices" provide in this version.
+By integrating these principles into the four activities depicted in Figure 17, the designers should be able to define intuitive user interfaces for the Co-Living services.